WUSTL-CSE222-FS18/studio-00-tcornelll/README.md

 Feature | Explanation
 --------|------------
-Monitoring | Monitor objects or places from your phone (e.g monitor greenhouse temperature)
+Monitoring | Monitor objects or places from your phone (e.g. monitor greenhouse temperature) Automated tasks | IoT technology can be used to automate tasks which the consumer has planned (e.g. A smart fridge magnet that automatically orders grocery items given a list)

 Search for some additional IoT examples at other sites and find two examples that you find interesting.